-Website Type Depends On Skill, Need, Budget
+Website Type Depends on Skill, Need, Budget

-Yes, you can have your best friend’s cousin’s brother build your business website.
+You can have your best friend’s cousin’s brother build your business website.

-In fact, your sister-in-law’s 12-year-old middle school student can create one too.
+Your sister-in-law’s 12-year-old middle school student can create one too.

-Small business owners make lots of important decisions every day.
+Business owners make lots of important decisions every day.
 One of them should be how best to tell their story on the web.

-A well-functioning website gives your business a presence 24/7; it provides the research customers need when considering your products or services; and it is the most cost-effective way to advertise.
+A well-functioning website gives your business a presence 24/7; it provides the research customers need when considering your products or services, and it is the most cost-effective way to advertise.

 That is why it’s best to leave website projects to professionals, just like the ones you hire to take care of your legal and accounting work.
 A digital marketing firm can help you through the process and make your investment worthwhile.

-For example, when making a commitment to a new website or revamping your existing one, you have two options – Custom or Template.
+For example, when making a commitment to a new website or revamping your existing one, you have two options – Custom or Theme.
 While the differences might seem obvious, here are a few factors to help you decide which is best:

 These sites have designs and features that are pre-programmed.

-You should consider a template site if:
+You should consider a theme site if:

 - You need a simpler website, maybe just a few pages.